-The more moving objects that are in a space, including people, the easier it is to lose tracking.
+The more moving objects that are in a space, including people, the easier it's to lose tracking.
 Moving conveyor belts, items in different states of construction, and lots of people in a space have all been known to cause tracking issues.

 Proximity of the user to items in the space

-Similarly to how humans cannot focus well on objects close to the eyes, HoloLens struggles when objects are close to it's cameras.
+Similarly to how humans can't focus well on objects close to the eyes, HoloLens struggles when objects are close to its cameras.
 If an object is too close to be seen with both cameras, or if an object is blocking one camera, the device will have far more issues with tracking against the object.